 Safety Patrol is an honor and a privilege.
 It is (for most of you) your first true job, and your Safety Patrol Advisor views it as such.
 It is a job of commitment and service to your school throughout the year.
 You must display leadership qualities and be responsible.
 Your duties will include monitoring and assisting students in their bus lines, assisting students and community members in the parent pick-up line, and being helpful and courteous to everyone.
 Whether you are on-duty or off-duty, you should observe the school rules and set a good example for other students at Cottage Lake.
 Our school needs you and counts on you!
 Thank you!

 If you are going to be absent it is your responsibility to arrange a substitute.
 A list of patrollers is found in the Safety Patrol equipment area.

-Report for duty on time.
-Patrollers may be dismissed from their classrooms five minutes before the end of school to be in place for school dismissal.
+- Report for duty on time.
+Patrollers may be dismissed from their classrooms five minutes before the end of the school day in order to be in place before the bell rings.

 Dos and Don’ts

 - Do keep a smile on your face!
-Have a good attitude, have fun!
+Have a good attitude and have fun!

 - Do go to your post quickly.

 - Don’t visit with friends while on duty.

 - Don’t hang-out with friends by the equipment storage area – you block the walkway and interfere with people trying to get through.